Annual Report 2021: positive result of €4.3 million

 The higher positive result is mainly due to benefits in capital and personnel costs, higher tax revenues, and additional contributions from third parties for the processing of more sludge and wastewater.
 Due to high inflation, sharply rising construction costs, and fuel prices, we expect to need the reserves badly.

-After its adoption on May 26, the annual report will be available online at Policy and rules.
+After approval on May 26, the annual report will be available online at Policy and regulations.

 €1,139,000 for the implementation of measures to protect riverbanks

-In addition to adopting the 2021 annual report, the general board will meet on Wednesday, May 25, to discuss a loan of €1,139,000 for the implementation of measures to reinforce riverbanks in our working area.
+In addition to adopting the 2021 annual report, the Bestuur of Directors will meet Bestuur of Directors , May 25, to discuss a loan of €1,139,000 for the implementation of measures to protect the riverbanks in our region.

-The water board is responsible for maintaining water systems and ensuring water safety.
-This includes keeping the bank protection works and banks in good condition.
-There is currently a backlog of maintenance work.
+The water authority responsible for maintaining water systems and ensuring water safety.
+This includes keeping the bank protection works and banks in good order.
+There is currently a backlog of maintenance.
 For this reason, a number of bank protection works will be renewed in 2022 and 2023.
 A total of €1,139,000 is required for this.

 Restoration of banks and revetments